csound-flossmanual/csound-floss/book/03-c-control-structures.md

 ~~~

 Recursion is in particular important for User Defined Opcodes.
 Recursive UDOs will be explained in chapter [03 G](03-g-user-defined-opcodes.md).
 They follow the same principles as shown here.

-[^1]: The modern way to solve this is to work with an audio array as
-      output of diskin.
-But nevertheless the example shows a typical
-      usage of the i-rate if branching.
-[^2]:  Since the release of the new parser (Csound 5.14), the expression
-      can also be written without parentheses.
-[^3]: To say the truth, *metro* is more precise.
-But this can be neglected
-      for live situations for which this approach is mainly meant to be used.